After years of coming away empty from trips to the Meadowlands, the Canadiens have at last won a game in New Jersey - in style, and with panache!

 I was too overtaken seeing Chris Higgins trying to break his scoring slump by putting one in with his ass and heels!

-I was totally bowled over watching the line of Kovalev, Plekanec, and Kostitsyn play moments of "keep away" with the puck in the Devils zone.
+I was totally bowled over watching the line of Alex Kovalev, Tomas Plekanec, and Andrei Kostitsyn play moments of "keep away" with the puck in the Devils zone.

-I was blown by the sight of Markov, Hamrlik, and especially Komisarek, doing to the Devils what Stevens, Niedermayer, and Rafalski had for so long done to the Habs.
+I was blown by the sight of Andrei Markov, Roman Hamrlik, and especially Mike Komisarek, doing to the Devils what Stevens, Niedermayer, and Rafalski had for so long done to the Habs.
 For a change, Jersey couldn't penetrate our defense.

 I wondered for a second, if in the aftermath of this game that I was sure the Habs were now going to win, that the Canadiens players would realize that overall they are a much more talented team than the Devils.